OMNIREUNISDataportal/Monekypox/README.md

 # Monkeypox

-### Datasets related to monkeypox are collected here.
+### Datasets related to Monkeypox are collected here.

-#### The datasets are labelled based on their corresponding article indices in the data charting file.
+#### Please note that the datasets are named based on their corresponding article indices in the data charting file.